SIOS-Technology-Inc/dacrane/doc/design/index.md

 ![architecture](../images/architecture.drawio.svg)

-A typical Gantry Crane environment build process proceeds as follows:
+A typical Dacrane environment build process proceeds as follows:

-1. the developer orders Gantry Crane to launch the environment
+1. the developer orders Dacrane to launch the environment
-2. Gantry Crane creates a Job on Docker.
+2. Dacrane creates a Job on Docker.
 3. The Job analyzes resource and artifact dependencies and determines the order of execution.
 4. Job calls the necessary artifact plugins.
 Containers are launched using DooD.
 5. The artifact plugin stores build artifacts in the repository.